Seagate/cortx-prvsnr/docs/protecting_os.md

 2. The cluster should be completely stopped at the time, HA and the services shutdown to avoid any unpredicted situation.
 3. Each server should have identical config and shall be able to re-install the partner node.
 4. The software image used for the reinstallation could be outdated and a software update of the reinstalled server will be necessary immediately after the installation.
 5. During reinstallation only the server should be reinstalled.
 That is, we shall not attempt to assembly the RAID but we shall create the partitions on server’s HDDs to be RAID-compatible.
-This way we can ensure that accidentally don’t destroy the data on the enclosure.
+This way we can ensure that accidentally we don’t wipe off the data on the enclosure.

 **Note:** This also means that an extra, perhaps manual step will be require to complete assembly of the RAID.
 We should provide instructions to the user how to complete the process.